Python-Test-Engineer/iwswordpress/README.md

 ###  Outside interests

-These include partner dancing, yoga and bicycle maintenance.
+These include partner dancing, yoga and neuroscience.